f0rr0/dragand-subtitle-plugin/README.md

 # Next version

-- Get all languages available for a subtitles
+- Get all languages for a subtitles
 - Resolve until one finished
 - New apis